GNU-Ymir/Documentations/en/primitives/functions.md

 <br>

-It is not always convinient to define a body of a function in a way that leads to return the right value, when many branches are possible.
+It is not always convenient to define a body of a function in a way that leads to return the right value, when many branches are possible.
 To avoid verbosity, and return function prematuraly, the keyword **`return`**, close a function and return the value of the